-Checking out the Tea Advisory Panel website they have some great information on the benefits of tea, utilising this data has enabled me to bust some of my own misconceptions, such as the diuretic side effects of tea, which in reality would only be an issue if you where to drink 5 to 8 cups at once.
+Checking out the Tea Advisory Panel website they have some great information on the benefits of tea, utilising this data has enabled me to bust some of my own misconceptions, such as the diuretic side effects of our favourite cuppa, which in reality would only be an issue if you where to drink 5 to 8 cups at once.

 Tea polyphenols relax your blood vessels leading to reduced blood pressure, drinking three to four cups of black tea can reduce your risk of having a cardiac event.
 I have a stressful job so anything that can reduce my often high blood pressure is ideal.

 Doctors recommend you take in 1.5 liters of fluid a day to stop dehydration, in Britain on average 40% of all fluid intake is tea.

 Teeth & Bones